cloudmesh/classes/docs/source/i524/paper1-hw.rst

    https://www.latex-project.org/get/.
 We discuss the choice of LaTeX environment a little more below.

-3. Fork the homework repostiory, which can be found at https://github.com/cloudmesh/sp17-i524.
+3. Fork the homework repository, which can be found at https://github.com/cloudmesh/sp17-i524.
 The forking process is the same as the one described in the video for the TechList homework and in the `README in the class repo